Showrunner Katori Hall is exploring the pandemic through the strip club

-Season one of P-Valley, the hit Starz show about women working in a Mississippi strip club, landed during the summer of 2020 when the world was embroiled in the beginning of a never ending pandemic and the issue of racial injustice became a global conversation.
+Season one of P-Valley, the hit Starz show about women working in a Mississippi strip club, landed during the summer of 2020 when the world was embroiled in the beginning of a seemingly never-ending pandemic and the issue of racial injustice became a global conversation.

 While many television writers have chosen to opt out of pandemic storylines, P-Valley creator Katori Hall decided to document that grim time in history in the second season premiering June 3.